smitch88UW/Data-Pipelines-for-Environmental-Covariates-for-Spatial-Analysis-R-and-GEE/README.md

 ## Example application

+This repository demonstrates a practical workflow for extracting environmental raster data from Google Earth Engine and preparing it for analysis in R.

+The example workflow extracts:

+- 16-day MODIS NDVI composites
+- Daily CHIRPS rainfall rasters

-The example in this repository extracts monthly environmental covariates for Narok, Samburu, and Laikipia counties in Kenya.
+for Narok, Samburu, and Laikipia counties in Kenya from 2017 to 2025.

-The workflow produces monthly rasters for:

-- Mean NDVI
-- Total rainfall in millimeters

 These outputs can be used for analyses related to seasonality, vegetation dynamics, rainfall patterns, animal movement, disease ecology, spatial risk modeling, and One Health surveillance.